top of page

 Yes, as long as the signer is willing and aware.

-No. The same Florida notary laws apply in all settings.
+No. Florida notary laws apply in all locations.

 Comments